 Transport and Logistics

 The goals of the Chamber’s Transport and Logistics task team include the development of a maritime industry, the improvement of existing infrastructure, and the optimization of logistics corridors already in place.
-John Lawlor heads up a group of people representing the shipping, freight and logistics industries, Transnet, the Coega Development Corporation, the Nelson Mandela Bay Municipality transport and roads departments, SANRAL, and the provincial transport department.
+Lance Petersen of Lochhead, White & Womersley heads up a group of people representing the shipping, freight and logistics industries, Transnet, the Coega Development Corporation, the Nelson Mandela Bay Municipality transport and roads departments, SANRAL, and the provincial transport department.
 The task team advocates the improvement of transport modalities and infrastructure by increasing efficiency and effectiveness, thereby contributing to the economic growth and social development of the region.

 The Renewable Energy task team supports the positioning of Nelson Mandela Bay as a hub for the manufacture of renewable energy, and as a centre of excellence of RE manufacturing, implementation and planning.
-Led by Wendy Fisher, their aim is to establish an efficient mechanism to share information, best practices and new trends with business on RE solutions and benefits.
-The team will provide technical expertise and guidance in the formulation of the RE manufacturing ‘pillar’ of the city’s industrial development strategy.
-This task team comprises representatives from twenty-two institutions, including Provincial Government, Local Government, Development Corporation, Municipality, Manufacturers, Service Providers, Education, the Department of Energy and Eskom.
+Led by Wendy McCallum of Strategic EDGE Solutions, their aim is to establish an efficient mechanism to share information, best practices and new trends with business on RE solutions and benefits.
+This task team comprises representatives from numerous institutions, including member companies, Provincial Government, Local Government, Development Corporation, Municipality, Manufacturers, Service Providers, Education, the Department of Energy and Eskom.

-The Environment and Greening Business task team is headed by Andrew Phillips of Green Leaf Enviromental Standards.
+The Greening Business task team is headed by Andrew Phillips of Green Leaf Environmental Software Standards.
 This group is responsible for rewriting the Business Chamber’s environmental charter, and the review of environmental practices within member companies.
 The team is focused on developing a good relationship with the environmental directorate at the municipality, and has engaged with civil society on behalf of the Business Chamber.